If you’ve said goodbye to your tax pro in favor of tax software, you aren’t alone.

-Brian Ashcraft, Director of Tax Compliance at Liberty Tax, says simple tax returns can be solved with simple tax software.
+Brian Ashcraft, regional director of operations at Liberty Tax, says simple tax returns can be solved with simple tax software.

 “For most people, hiring someone throughout the course of the year isn’t going to be necessary.
 They have simple stuff they need to keep up with,” Brian said.